melekny/Patika.dev/.Net_Core_Paths/Data_Structures_and_Algorithms/Insertion_Sort.md

 [22,27,16,2,18,6]

-1) Applying the Insertion Sort Algorithm to the given array.
+1.Applying the Insertion Sort Algorithm to the given array.

 (i=0) 22,27,16,2,18,6 --> 22 is stored and 27 started to compare with first element.
 So, 27 is greater than first.